nmashton/os-guide/en/formatting-data.md

 OpenSpending accepts data in a single file format, the Comma-Separated Values (CSV) file.
 A CSV is a plain text file that represents data as a table, which is similar to a spreadsheet.
 In a table, each data point is represented by a row, and each data point's properties are represented by a column.
 CSV files encode tables by giving each row a line in the text file and by separating columns with commas.

-CSVs accepted by OpenSpending are *denormalized*, meaning that they do not save space by removing redundant values.
-OpenSpending-ready CSVs are also *rectangular*, having exactly the same number of columns in each row.
+CSVs accepted by OpenSpending do not save space by removing redundant values.
+If your spreadsheet omits any repeated values, those omitted values must be filled in before OpenSpending can use your data.
+OpenSpending-ready CSVs are also *rectangular*, meaning that they have exactly the same number of columns in each row.

 #### The OpenSpending format